scullxbones/akka-persistence-mongo/docs/akka24.md

       1. Having trouble upgrading
       1. Use cluster-sharding
       1. Have persistent records in your journal for the same from 2.3
-    * You should remove these records from the journal, as the sharding coordinator's records are not backward-compatible
+    * The automated upgrade process will remove these records including logging their status
       * Refer to [issue 44](https://github.com/scullxbones/akka-persistence-mongo/issues/44) for more details

 <a name="readjournal"/>